alexpalms/discrete_rsl_rl/README.md

 ### Validation

-We validate the multi-discrete and continuous implementations through training and evaluation on representative benchmarks.
+We validate the multi-discrete and continuous implementations through training and evaluation on representative benchmarks, ensuring full GPU execution and no regressions on continuous tasks.

 #### Multi Discrete Action Space - Maintenance Scheduling Optimization

-Train agents with RSL-RL or Stable Baselines 3:
+- **Environment:** Custom maintenance scheduling optimization problem, where the agent decides which machine to service at each timestep over a 1-year simulation.
+- **Action Space:** Multi-discrete choice.
+- **Goal:** Test correctness and efficiency of multi-discrete support in RSL-RL.
+- **Validation:** Compared performance and training curves with SB3’s multi-discrete PPO implementation.

+Train agents:

 ```bash
 python training_rsl_multidiscrete.py # RSL Training